kgateway-dev/kgateway/docs/content/security/auth/oauth/dex/_index.md

   namespace: gloo-system
 data:
   # The value is a base64 encoding of the following YAML:
-  # config:
   # client_secret: secretvalue
   # Gloo expects OAuth client secrets in this format.
-  extension: Y29uZmlnOgogIGNsaWVudF9zZWNyZXQ6IHNlY3JldHZhbHVlCg==
+  oauth: Y2xpZW50U2VjcmV0OiBzZWNyZXR2YWx1ZQo=
 {{< /tab >}}
 {{< /tabs >}}
 <br>